SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		 setRect(x,y,w,h)
 		 setRect(rectangle)

 		All these methods are doing exactly the same: setting position and dimension to new values.
 			The motivation for two names is to make scripts more readable:
-		``setROI()`` is intended to restrict the search to a smaller area to speed up processing searches (region of interest), whereas ``setRect()`` should be used to redefine a region (which could be enlarging it).
+			``setROI()`` is intended to restrict the search to a smaller area to speed up processing searches (region of interest), whereas ``setRect()`` should be used to change a region (move and/or shrink or enlarge).

 		:param all x, y, w, h: the attributes of a rectangle
 		:param rectangle: a rectangle object